gag-j/SOC-20-Un-structured/README.md

 * Go through the documentation strategies.
 * (Headstart for Week 2) Start brainstorming about how to go about various components of the project.

+### Week 2 (29th March - 4th April)

+So, having gone through the basics of python and some documentation stuff, now you should start exploring the area of Deep Learning.
+FYI Deep Learning (referred to as DL from now on) is a subset of Machine Learning (ML), but for our purpose, we’ll directly jump to the DL part.
+You are encouraged to look at the traditional Machine Learning techniques as well if you have time.
+So, I’d recommend starting with the DL specialization by Andrew NG on Coursera (I’ve shared the link earlier).
+You are expected to go through the first four courses.
+The first course introduces you to the cool things you’ll be doing.
+The second and third courses will teach you a lot of concepts (read life hacks) to improve your performance.
+The fourth course is the most important one, which will help you understand Convolutional Neural Networks (CNNs) which we will be frequently using.
+While going through the course assignments, pay attention to small details (coz a lot of code is already written there and you just have to fill in stuff).

+Other than this, I have shared a paper that uses text recognition on GitHub.
+Go through it properly.
+Give it a quick read before you start learning DL and mark the points/terms you do not understand.
+After you finish off your learning, you will start working on implementing the paper (probably two weeks from now)

+So, basic targets for the Week -

+* Go through the paper which implements text recognition nicely
+* Start learning DL (at least cover the first two courses in this week.
+Don’t think much about the week-wise distribution of * content given in the courses.
+It’s a scam!)

+Week 3 (5th April - 11th April)

+Continue with the DL specialization and complete the planned content.
+Also, start working on the standard classification problem of handwritten digits (MNIST dataset) once you are done with the courses.
+This will give you a feel of what it is like to implement a network architecture from scratch and what things you should keep in mind.
+The model should be capable of achieving an accuracy of at least 95% (perfectly doable, don’t worry).
+Also, go through the reference literature again.

+Here is a link to the digit classification problem: [Handwritten Digit Classification](https://www.kaggle.com/c/digit-recognizer/overview)

+So, basic targets for the Week -

+* Complete the DL specialization (Course 3 and Course 4)
+* Re-read the reference literature on the problem
+* Write an image classification network architecture for handwritten for the MNIST dataset.